PyLadiesBerlin/PyLadiesBerlin.github.io/README.md

 ## Update submodules

+Use this command if the theme repository or the plugin in used has been updated.

     git submodule update

 ## Setup a python environment

-    python3 -m venv .evn  # use python if it is a python > 3 source .env/bin/activate
+    python3 -m venv .env  # use python if it is a python > 3 source .env/bin/activate

 ## Install requirements